 The pace at which the world is moving to resolve this issue is commendable.
-What it means, however, is that programs and systems are sometimes being set up in days, without the rigor usually associated with longer-term initiatives.
+What it means, however, is that programmes and systems are sometimes being set up in days, without the rigour usually associated with longer-term initiatives.
 The upshot?
 Technological innovation surrounding digital healthcare and travel credentials is outpacing the surrounding policy frameworks.

 In addition to heightening the risk of missteps and data misuse, this opens the door to becoming another cybersecurity target—an issue particularly prevalent in the healthcare space as medical data is not just sensitive; it’s also valuable.
 In fact, health-related data is worth almost 50 times more on the black market than payment card data3, thanks to its inclusion of personally identifiable information that can be exploited for identity theft or fraudulent billing.

-Beyond clarifying roles, responsibilities, and accepted behaviors, however, these types of governance frameworks will also be required to enable stakeholders to pool their efforts.
+Beyond clarifying roles, responsibilities and accepted behaviours, however, these types of governance frameworks will also be required to enable stakeholders to pool their efforts.
 While everyone is trying to understand how a vaccine or test credential would work, it’s important that cyber considerations are embedded firmly in the development.
-Mature governance structures will be critical if stakeholders hope to achieve consensus on common standards for security, authentication, privacy, and data sharing.
+Mature governance structures will be critical if stakeholders hope to achieve consensus on common standards for security, authentication, privacy and data sharing.

 Admittedly, this task is complicated by the pace at which the world is moving.
 This means government policies around how countries control their borders, as well as their position on vaccine and test credentials, will need to be established as quickly as the technology that emerges.

-As many countries scramble to initiate national vaccination programs, technological innovation surrounding digital healthcare and travel credentials is outpacing the surrounding policy frameworks.
+As many countries scramble to initiate national vaccination programmes, technological innovation surrounding digital healthcare and travel credentials is outpacing the surrounding policy frameworks.

 Ethics and trust